StrawberryBe/analytics.de-DE/help/implement/js-implementation/c-variables/page-variables.md

  -->

-If *`visitorNamespace`* is used in your JavaScript file, do not delete or alter it. *`visitorNamespace`* Wenn sich die Änderungen ändern, werden alle in Analytics gemeldeten Besucher zu neuen Besuchern.
+If *`visitorNamespace`* is used in your JavaScript file, do not delete or alter it.
+If *`visitorNamespace`* changes, all visitors reported in Analytics may become new visitors.
 Der Besucherverlauf würde bei aktuellem und zukünftigem Datenverkehr unterbrochen werden. Ändern Sie diese Variable daher nie ohne vorherige Genehmigung von einem Adobe-Support-Mitarbeiter!

 | Maximale Größe | Debug-Parameter | Ausgefüllte Berichte | Standardwert |
 |---|---|---|---|